 Our value statement

-The High Lonesome 100 is committed to excellence, and will continually strive to meet the highest levels of quality in our planning, organization, implementation of our race.
+The High Lonesome 100 is committed to excellence, and we will continually strive to meet the highest levels of quality in our planning, organization, and implementation of our race.
 We believe in honesty and transparency, and will act in a manner that enhances the reputation of the ultra-running community.
 Our goal is to create a high quality ultra-marathon and trail running event in Colorado that benefits the runners, communities, volunteers, sponsors, environment, and auxiliary users.

 We understand the dedication of the 100 mile runner, and will strive to meet all their administrative and physical needs.
 We will treat our runners with professionalism, and will seek to improve our event through their feedback.
 Our goal is to create an enjoyable and safe event that enables runners to experience the mountains.
 We will educate our runners about the difficulties and objective dangers of running a mountaineous Colorado ultra-marathon, and be considerate of their needs in the planning of the High Lonesome 100.

 We believe that preserving the beautiful lands that the High Lonesome uses is an ethical imperative, and we will operate all aspects of our race in a way that ensures the betterment of the land.
 Land use and preservation are not mutually exclusive, and we believe that enabling runners to experience the mountains will foster a sense of ownership and conservationism.
 We recognize the strain that large events can have on the fragile ecosystems we run through, and that the preservation of those areas requires us to be leaders in environmental sustainability.
 Constant and proactive analysis of the environmental impact is a foundation to our planning.